apache/seatunnel/docs/en/concept/JobEnvConfig.md

 Specify the method of encryption, if you didn't have the requirement for encrypting or decrypting config files, this option can be ignored.

-For more details, you can refer to the documentation [config-encryption-decryption](../connector-v2/Config-Encryption-Decryption.md)
+For more details, you can refer to the documentation [Config Encryption Decryption](../connector-v2/Config-Encryption-Decryption.md)

 ## Flink Engine Parameter

-Here are some SeaTunnel parameter names corresponding to the names in Flink, not all of them, please refer to the official [flink documentation](https://flink.apache.org/) for more.
+Here are some SeaTunnel parameter names corresponding to the names in Flink, not all of them.
+Please refer to the official [Flink Documentation](https://flink.apache.org/).

 |    Flink Configuration Name     |     SeaTunnel Configuration Name      |
 |---------------------------------|---------------------------------------|